Apollo

 Perth Airport Campervan Hire

-Can I hire a campervan at the airport in Perth?
+Can I rent a campervan at the airport in Perth?

-While there are no motorhomes available directly at the terminal at Perth Airport (PER), there are several campervan hire companies within 2–24 km (1–15 miles).
+While there are no campervans or motorhomes available directly at the terminal at Perth Airport (PER), there are several campervan rental companies within 2-24km (1-15 miles.)

-The depots are easily accessible by taxi or Uber.
+The depots are easy to get to by taxi or Uber.

 The Self-drive Holiday in Perth

-There are plenty of reasons to explore Perth in a motorhome.
+There are plenty of reasons to explore Perth in an RV.
 You may be looking for an affordable way to travel or want the freedom to explore at your own pace.

 By booking through Camper Champ, you’ll save yourself the time and hassle of researching every company individually.
 Instead, we compare over 20 campervan rental brands in Australia, giving you one handy online tool to find you the best deals.

-Travelling in and around Perth in a campervan has several advantages over a car hire and hotel combination:
+Traveling in and around Perth in a campervan has several advantages over a car rental and hotel combination:

 • Cost-effective: Your accommodation and transport come rolled into one.
 Campsites cost a fraction of a WA hotel, and you’ll have your own wheels to explore on a whim.